Jewish community of Worcester, England: The Jews in Worcester in the Middle Ages

-Worcester, like most important boroughs, contained a Jewry as early as the 12th century.
+Worcester, like most important boroughs, had a Jewish community as early as the 12th century.

 The first reference to a presence of Jews in Worcester is from 1154 when a few Jewish families are known to have lived there.
-Presumably they earned their living by providing money-lending services to the local population, as was the case in other English centres.
+The ymay have earned their living by providing money-lending services to the local population, as was the case in other English centres.